eallion/eallion.github.io/README.md

-vikramtiwari.github.io
+eallion.github.io
 ======================

-Github repo for Vikram Tiwari's Website
+Github repo for Charles Chin's Website

 ## How to get your own?
 1. Fork the repo